isaranto/community-tracking/README.md

-# Tracking the evolution of communities in Dynamic Social Networks
+# Tracking the Evolution of Communities in Dynamic Social Networks

-Our  intention  is  to  transform  the  problem  of  dynamic  community  finding  to  that  of  finding communities in poly-relational network
+This repository includes the code developed around the MSc Thesis:

+> Ilias Sarantopoulos, “Tracking the Evolution of Communities in Dynamic Social Networks” MSc Thesis, Athens University of Economics and Business, 2017

 ## Getting Started